Coffee Shop · Loyalty Programs

 How to Measure Success

 Average Weekly Visits for Members / Average Weekly Visits for Non-Members.
-For daily coffee customers, even shifting from 4 to 5 visits per week represents a 25% revenue increase from that customer.
-Track this monthly by pulling member vs. non-member transaction counts from your POS.
+For daily coffee customers, shifting from 4 to 5 visits per week is a 25 percent revenue increase from that customer.

 Reward Completion Rate

-Transactions With Loyalty Scan / Total Transactions x 100.
-Below 30% means enrollment is too difficult or staff are not prompting.
-Above 50% means the program is well-integrated into the purchase flow.
+Transactions with loyalty scan / Total transactions x 100.
+Below 30 percent means enrollment friction is too high or staff are not prompting.

 Common Pitfalls